anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

   This is also known as the "resurrecting duckling" model {{Stajano99theresurrecting}}.

 Voucher:
-: A Voucher Artifact, not a Voucher Request, that is a signed statement from the MASA service that indicates to a Pledge the cryptographic identity of the Domain it should trust.
+: A Voucher Artifact that is a signed statement from the MASA service that indicates to a Pledge the cryptographic identity of the Domain it should trust.
   When clarity is needed, it may be preceded by the type of the signature, such as CMS, JWS or COSE.